What does a heel look like?

 Behavior programs address critical issues and everything in obedience 1 and 2.
 Our highest demand programs include: Leash Drama (for dogs who bark and lunge on leash, or behind barriers), threatening behavior towards humans, mild to moderate separation anxiety, and mild to moderate fears and phobias.
 This is a 3-4 week program.

 Receive a $300-$450 discount on board and train if your dog starts camp by December 30th.
 Camp costs $1500 a week.
 Typical programs are two weeks and cost $3000.
-If your dog is green to dog training, and you would like to progress your dog through both the on-leash and off-leash programs, we can accomplish both in three weeks for $4500.
+If your dog is green to dog training, and you would like to progress through both the on-leash and off-leash programs, we can accomplish both in three weeks for $4500.
 Behavior programs are three weeks.
-A $700 nonrefundable deposit is due at the time of booking.
-The remainder of the first half is due at drop-off, and the second half is due at pick up.
+A non-refundable deposit of $750 or $1125 is due at the time of booking.
+The remainder of the first half is due at drop-off, and the second half is due at pick-up.

 Campers enjoy 3 daily play sessions.